How to package items

 When sending an item, it is your responsibility to ensure packaging is secure to prevent damage to the item, postal equipment or other mail, and injury to people handling it.
 Inadequate packaging could result in you being liable for damages.

-You can use your own materials to package your items or choose from our range of packaging materials.
+- Packing material - use your own materials to package your items or choose from our range of packaging materials.

 The following information provides helpful hints when packaging certain items: